Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 == Faction & Focus
-When creating a character, choose one Faction, which grants you SFX and Limits.
+When creating a character, choose one Faction, which grants you SFX and Limits to unlock when growing your character.
 Choosing a Faction should be your first decision because it defines many things about your character.
 The playable factions detailed in this document are: the Council of Nine Mystic Traditions and the Technocratic Union.
 Details on each appear in the Factions section.
 If you aren't affiliated with any Faction you are known as an Orphan, an unaffiliated mage.

-Once you choose a Faction, you should also choose a focus, which describes the way you understand the reality and how you enforce your Awakened Will upon the world. focus has three parts making it up:
+Once you choose a Faction, you should also define your focus, which describes the way you understand the reality and how you enforce your Awakened Will upon the world.
+Focus has three parts making it up:
 - A model for understanding how the world works.
 That's your paradigm.

 - A system or multiple systems that allow to apply the paradigm in the real world.
 That's your practice.

 - A number of tools, techniques and processes that prepare an act of magick in accordance with your practice, normally seven of them.
 Those are your instruments.

-Later in the book examples of Foci will be given, but those are not exhaustive, so you should feel free to define your focus yourself.
+Later in the book examples of foci will be given, but those are not exhaustive, so you should feel free to define your focus yourself.

 #colbreak()